lestor/kohana/system/guide/kohana/upgrading.md

     classes/Kohana/HTTP/Header.php

 This also affects dynamically named classes such as drivers and ORMs.
-So for example, in the database config using `'mysql'` as the type instead of `'MySQL'` would throw a class not found error.
+So for example, in the database config using `'mysqli'` as the type instead of `'MySQLi'` would throw a class not found error.

 ## Query Builder Identifier Escaping